 Joshua is exhausted from watching Kevin and me building the greenhouse.
 I believe he had a picture of a greenhouse full with fresh catnip, grass and endless chicken meat with mashed potatoes on his mind.
 Not forgetting the place is full of life mice, shrews, and chipmunks to hunt and catch before he takes a nap on his cat hammock.
 Keep dreaming, Joshua! 😉

 Today, Kevin and I got some work done with the greenhouse.
 Now, the lower frame is installed and the panels are slid in place.
 There were so many screws for putting the frame together.
 Our backs began to hurt and we had to call it a day.
 But I’m glad we’ve got it this far.
 The next level had to be done with a ladder.
 The greenhouse is very tall.

-Kevin and I reinforced the wood frame, because the outer frame was too big.
+Kevin and I reinforced the wood frame because the outer frame was too big.
 And I didn’t want to chop the original frame up.
 Once the wood frame was done, I built the aluminum bottom frame.
-We secured it with screwing it into the wood frame.
+We secured it by screwing it into the wood frame.
 Hopefully, this will prevent the greenhouse from falling over in high winds.
 Now, all the little detailed work has to be done, before I can build the outer upward frames, so I can slide the polycarbonate panels into place.
-Yep, this will take some time to get it all done.
+Yep, this will take some time to get all done.

 Every day, there is more color in our yard.
 Over the last weekend, the pink Rhododendron’s buds began to open up and started to blossom.
 Once the whole bushes are in full bloom their green leaves can barely be seen anymore.
 There will be pink half globes all over the shrubs.